jwachter/travel-service/README.md

 Introduction
 ============

 In this project a webclient as well as a RESTful API for a fantasy travel planing service ist implemented.
-This service consists of an airline service, for searching and booking flights.
+This service consists of an specification service, for searching and booking flights.
 To pay during booking a dummy payment service is implemented.
 If time allows hotel booking is also supported.

 Purpose
 =======